Current best evidence for clinical care (more info)

 Reassuring data on the outcomes of COVID-19 during pregnancy.
 Missing data on treatment for COVID-19 during pregnancy.

-Information likely to change as more data are received.
-A series from Washington State published this week in AJOG suggests the disease is worse in pregnancy than non-pregnant women.
+The information likely to change as more data are received.
+A series from Washington State published this week in AJOG suggests the disease is worse in pregnant than in non-pregnant women.